How We Started

 After leaving the classroom, while working on the national strategy team of an education nonprofit, Adam started to realize that the challenges he faced as a teacher were common among most schools, districts, and teacher education programs.
 We know the best way to help teachers is to analyze actual classroom teaching, and it’s hard to have the right person in the right place at the right time.

-In 2011, Adam was named a Kauffman Foundation Education Ventures Fellow and took the leap and start Edthena.
+In 2011, Adam was named a Kauffman Foundation Education Ventures Fellow and took the leap and started Edthena.
 In 2012, he joined forces with Dave Weldon, CTO, to start building the version of Edthena people know and love today.

 Company Leadership